ApicaSystem/apicactl/docs/logiqctl_config.md

 ### Synopsis

 Configure  LOGIQ CLI (logiqctl) options.
+To get token see https://docs.logiq.ai/vewing-logs/logiqctl/obtaining-api-key

 Note: The values you provide will be written to the config file located at (~/.logiqctl)